-Perhaps you had a personal weight loss goal which triggered your initial interest in keto, but after discovering the incredible health benefits you became hooked for good.
+Perhaps you had a personal weight loss goal that triggered your initial interest in keto, but after discovering the incredible health benefits, you became hooked for good.

-If you require some instant inspiration, research suggests a keto diet may support metabolic health, brain health, and amazingly, even reduce or eliminate the need for medication in patients with epilepsy.
+If you require some instant inspiration, research suggests a keto diet may support metabolic health and brain health and, amazingly, even reduce or eliminate the need for medication in patients with epilepsy.

 2. Make Life Easy

-It is all very well and good having lofty ambitions about a keto lifestyle, but if your cupboards are filled with sweet things, it would take an iron will to resist.
+It is all very well and good to have lofty ambitions about a keto lifestyle, but if your cupboards are filled with sweet things, it will take an iron will to resist.

 Making a clear shopping list to help you gently transition into this new way of life makes navigating the supermarket less daunting.

-Remember, it does not have to be complicated, a few olives with sliced cheese makes a delicious med style keto snack.
+Remember, it does not have to be complicated.
+A few olives with sliced cheese make a delicious med-style keto snack.

 3. Get Inspired!